amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

 #### 🔍 Step 1: Understand Key Concepts

-Before reviewing any ordered list, understand the following terms:
+Before reviewing any ordered list, understand terms such as stem sentence and list item:

 * **Ordered List:**
-  A numbered list that is not a task (does not have steps).
+  An ordered list is a numbered list that is not a task (does not have steps).
 In XML, it is structured as:

   ```xml
   <p>A introductory sentence known as stem sentence<p>